fogfish/esio/README.md

 Esio is an Erlang library that provides an HTTP client for [Elasticsearch](https://www.elastic.co/products/elasticsearch), which offers a sophisticated [RESTful API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html).
 It implements a data access layer for Erlang applications and makes data and objects semantic-friendly with Erlang.

 Unlike other, similar projects, Esio does not aim to provide a generic HTTP-proxy approach, but instead:
-* uses an urn-base schema to resolve identity crises and the hierarchical nature of index/type/key notation
+* uses an strict identity schema to resolve naming crises and the hierarchical nature of index/type/key notation
 * offers query templates to counter the complexity of DSL
 * uses Actor models for data streaming
 * provides Erlang-friendly pattern matching